High School Curriculum

 Beginning Guitar:

-Beginning Guitar is an introduction to the history and performance of guitar in its many styles.
+This course is an introduction to the history and performance of guitar in its many styles.
 It includes the study of American folk genres, such as blues, jazz, folk, and modern rock, as well as classical repertoire transcribed for the guitar.
-These genres will be used as a tool for understanding the rudimentary elements of music, expressive devices, and how these can be used to evoke feelings and meaning in a cultural context.
-Students will learn how to play single-note melodies as well as rhythmic harmonic accompaniment through chords.
-They will perform these both as solos and ensemble groups.
+These genres are used as a tool for understanding the rudimentary elements of music, expressive devices, and how these can be used to evoke feelings and meaning in a cultural context.
+Students learn how to play single-note melodies as well as rhythmic harmonic accompaniment through chords.
+They perform these both as solos and ensemble groups.

 Intermediate Guitar: